 1. Cardio: If you are thinking a running event is right for you, you should start running sooner rather than later.
 If sprints are your thing, you can do shorter warm-ups and cool-downs, and fit some basic cardiovascular activity in the mix.
 Runners planning to become mid or long-distance runners should start building miles now.

 Distance runners should plan to get 15-20 miles each week as they build to the season.
 Even throwers need to have a strong cardiovascular base!
 If running is not your thing, get on a bike, elliptical, or take a HIIT class!

-2. Weights: No matter what event you plan to be part of, strength training is important.
+2. Weights: Strength training is important no matter what event you plan to be part of.
 Just be aware that strength training for jumpers is different than it is for someone planning to throw a shot put.
 Talk to a coach about event-specific training!

 3. Core: Your core matter no matter what your event or sport.
 Spending 10-15 minutes, 3-5 x each week on the core is an excellent use of your time.

 The first thing you need is a basic pair of training shoes.
 To choose wisely, you need to determine what type of feet you have.
 Do you pronate or supinate?
 Should your shoes have support or not?
 You need a good pair of trainers that keep your feet healthy and happy.

 Most long and triple jumpers wear a sprint shoe, even though you can purchase shoes specific to that task.
 The same is true of high jumpers and pole vaulters.

 There are also shoes explicitly made for throwing the discus or shot put.
 You do not want to try to wear a racing spike to do these events.
 Look into shoes for throwers.

 The final thing to tackle is nutrition for your high school track athlete.
 Sure, many teenagers are notorious for having what I call garbage gut.
 This means they can eat anything.
 However, that does not mean that it is what is best for them and their athlete bodies.